 ISRCA provides workshops for students and mentors on different aspects of student research and creative activity.
 Watch this week or our website calendar for new opportunities.

-ISRCA has competitions for funding (project, fellowships and travel).
-See funding competitions on our website for details!
+ISRCA provides opportunities for funding (project, fellowships and travel).
+See funding opportunities on our website for details!

 Students can participate in different on campus and nation-wide opportunities (internships, research, creative activity, extracurriculars) through the student opportunity center.